GenericMappingTools/gmt/doc/rst/source/develop.rst

 #.
 Due to cross-platform compatibility, we must for now always used signed for-loop variables
    in places where OpenMP is used.
 We hope this will go away one day.
 #.
 Every variable addressed by the for-loop must be listed in either the *private* or *shared*
    groups in the pragma statement.
-Be vary careful when doing this as pretty much all failures to get it to work has to do with making mistakes here.
+Be very careful when doing this as pretty much all failures to get it to work has to do with making mistakes here.
 This simple rule should help: If a variable is *assigned* inside the for-loop then it must go in *private*, all else must go in *shared*.
 None can be left out.